agentic-framework/agentic-notes/docs/usage.md

 # Agentic Note Usage Guide

-This guide provides detailed instructions on how to use the `agentic-note` tool for managing notes.
+This guide provides detailed instructions on how to use the Agentic Note tool for managing notes.

 ## Installation